Topics Covered in this Blog:

 Damaged veins contribute to a common condition known as vein disease or venous insufficiency.
 This may occur when the walls of your vein become

 weakened.
-When valves in veins fail to work properly, the valves do not close and blood is allowed to flow backward in the wrong direction.
-Over time, the blood can pool within your legs which can consequently cause more vein valves to malfunction.
+When valves in veins fail to work properly, the valves do not close, and blood is allowed to flow backward in the wrong direction.
+Over time, the blood can pool within your legs, which can consequently cause more vein valves to malfunction.

 It’s important to remember that blood flow works against gravity.
 When you are walking or standing, the blood being transported back to the heart may pool in the legs causing many different issues.
 The pressure in the superficial veins beneath the skin will rise, causing veins to bulge or swell.
 This pressure results in visible varicose veins that may appear rope-like or raised.
 Swelling can also contribute to your veins being tender to the touch.

-One of the most common symptoms of damaged vein valves is a feeling of heaviness, tiredness, or aching within legs.
+One of the most common symptoms of damaged vein valves is a feeling of heaviness, tiredness, or aching within the legs.
 This is often felt after you have walked or stood for an extended period of time.
-As vein disease progresses, fluid may collect in your lower legs or ankles causing them to swell.
+As vein disease progresses, fluid may collect in your lower legs or ankles, causing them to swell.
 Your skin above the ankles and legs may become thin or discolored.
 Some people may describe the discoloration as being similar-looking to serious bruising.

-Unlike in the past, veins are rarely ever removed and instead treated with either laser energy or foam treatment.
-These different ways to seal the vein depends on your individual situation.
-The doctor will examine your legs and designs a personalized treatment plan that fits your unique needs.
+Unlike in the past, veins are rarely removed and treated with either laser energy or foam treatment.
+These different ways to seal the vein depend on your individual situation.
+The doctor will examine your legs and design a personalized treatment plan that fits your unique needs.

-At USA Vein Clinics, we have close to 80 vein clinics nationwide.
-Our expansive network allows us to help thousands of patients every day live without painful vein disease symptoms.
-We offer office-based treatments that take 15 minutes from start to finish.
-Unlike other clinics, our vascular doctors specialize in treating all kinds of venous conditions within the lower extremities.
+We work directly with the insurance provider to save time and reduce stress for our patients while maximizing your benefits.
+Unlike other clinics, our vein doctors specialize in treating all kinds of venous conditions within the lower extremities.
 It’s important to get treatment before your vein disease progresses.
-Schedule an initial appointment with us and let’s get you back to a healthier, more active life today.
+Schedule an initial appointment with us, and let’s get you back to a healthier, more active life today.